ociaw/RoverSim/README.md

 ## AIs
 `Ais` contains AIs written against the modern API.
-Currently, there is only `LimitedStateAi`, an AI that tries to make the most out of a limited amount of memory.
+Currently, there is only `LimitedStateAi`, an AI that tries to make the most out of a limited amount of memory, as opposed to mapping out the entire level as it moves.

 ## Scratch AIs
 `ScratchAis` has all of the AIs originally written and destined for Scratch.
 This includes